 Supply chain management is an industry on the rise with positions all over the world that need to be filled.
-According to the Georgia Center of Innovation for Logistics, the logistics industry is projected to create more than 1 million jobs over the next four years and only 75,000 students will be graduating with related degrees to fill those positions.
-In fact, every year hundreds of thousands of supply chain jobs go unfilled due to a lack of qualified applicants.
-The University of North Texas’ logistics degree program even boasts a 100% job placement rate.
+Every year, hundreds of thousands of supply chain jobs go unfilled due to a lack of qualified applicants.

 Critical thinking is a skill valuable anywhere, not to mention the ability to be innovative, strategic and creative.
 Not only does SCM touch on manufacturing, transportation and trucking, warehouse management, and shipping and delivery, it has an even broader purview of job prospects.
 Deloitte LLP, the largest international employer of accountants, recruits SCM graduates to consult manufacturing and logistics companies.
 Purchasing departments at everything from the Department of Defense to FEMA need professionals who understand logistics.
 The key is having a firm understanding of your skills and to know how to sell yourself in any industry, because there is a way with SCM.

 4. It is becoming more relevant, not less